 Know Thy Inbox(es)

-Before you can process all the inboxes in your life, you first need to identify all the inboxes in your life.
-I’m always amazed at how many people (myself included) can so easily default to “emergency scan modality”, just looking to put out the next fire, without actually considering the cause of the fire.
+Before you can process all the inboxes in your life, you first need to identify all the inboxes in your life (which extends the idea of Inbox Zero beyond email).
+I’m always amazed at how many people (myself included) can so easily default to “emergency scan modality,” just looking to put out the next fire, without actually considering the cause of the fire.

-Here are a couple other examples of inboxes that need to be processed regularly:
+Here are a few examples of inboxes that need to be processed regularly:

 - Snail Mail – a lot of bills still come in the mail.
 Obviously, you need to take care of these.